-Date Reviewed: February 2020
+Date Reviewed: February 2022

-Frequency of Review: Every 2 years
+Review Frequency: Every 2 years

-Date of next review: February 2022
+Date of next review: February 2024

 Governor Signature:

 Our Ethos:

 'Everyone in our school community has a right to learn and grow, be treated with respect and feel safe.
 Each has a responsibility too to conduct themselves in a way that helps promote these rights helping us to ensure that we continue to develop a culture and ethos in which every person feels valued and knows how to value the contribution of others.'